Replacing an Over-the-range Microwave with a Range Hood

 I decided that the only to get what I wanted was to look for an under-cabinet range hood with controls and switches at the bottom instead of the front.
 I could then build a casing around it and create the look of a custom vent hood.
 They are few and far between, but I found one and made it work!
 Here’s what I did…

-Uninstalling the Over-the-range Microwave
+Uninstalling an Over-the-range Microwave

 I removed the insulation around the vent to the outside, unplugged the unit and removed the cabinet doors.